sleepybuns/atm-project/break-it.md

    and/or PIN.

-Note that while you may not modify the bank or atm, you are welcome to disable ASLR on your VM.
+Note that while you may not modify the bank or atm, you are welcome to disable ASLR on your machine.
 Please indicate if your attack relies on this.

 ## Deliverables